jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 2 Introduction to Category Theory
 ---------------------------------

+Category theory is
+a study of mathematical structure infamous for being one of the most abstract theories in mathematics.
+Its generality
-Category theory is one of the most abstract theory in mathematics, it is a study of mathematical structure.
-Its abstractness suggests it has more form than content which perhaps is one of its strengths, its general nature allows it to be applied to many areas of computer science: from the design of programming languages to automata theory \[reference here?\].
+allows it to be applied to many areas of computer science: from the design of programming languages to automata theory \[reference here?\].

-A *category* can be thought of as a family of mathematical structure coupled with the idea of structure preserving maps.
-It captures the idea composition in its definition which is, arguably, the nature of programming.Unsurprisingly, it can be used a model of computation i.e. in Haskell, `Hask` forms a category, where its types and functions can be modelled as a *category*, where the types form the objects and functions between two types, the morphism.
+A *category* can be thought of as a family of mathematical structures coupled with the idea of structure preserving maps.
+It captures the idea composition in its definition which is, arguably, the nature of computation.
+Unsurprisingly, it can be used a model of computation i.e. in Haskell, its types and functions can be modelled as a *category* called `Hask`, where the types form the objects and functions between two types, the morphisms.

 But what is a category?\
 A category $C$ is an algebraic structure defined on a collection of: